FullHuman/purgecss/docs/README.md

 PurgeCSS is a tool to remove unused CSS.
 It can be part of your development workflow.
 When you are building a website, you might decide to use a CSS framework like TailwindCSS, Bootstrap, MaterializeCSS, Foundation, etc...
 But you will only use a small set of the framework, and a lot of unused CSS styles will be included.

 This is where PurgeCSS comes into play.
-PurgeCSS analyzes your content and your css files.
+PurgeCSS analyzes your content and your CSS files.
 Then it matches the selectors used in your files with the one in your content files.
-It removes unused selectors from your css, resulting in smaller css files.
+It removes unused selectors from your CSS, resulting in smaller CSS files.

 ## Table of Contents